Azure/CARML-Learn/docs/wiki/Lab 0 - Pre-Requisites.md

 <details>
 <summary><b>Check for prefix availability (Lab 2)</b></summary>

-To check the availability of the name-prefix you must choose in Lab 2, please copy and paste the below snippet into a PowerShell window with an active Azure login (Az Context) and provide a name for the requested `namePrefix` parameter.
+To check the availability of the name-prefix you must choose in Lab 2, please copy and paste the below snippet into a PowerShell window and provide a name for the requested `namePrefix` parameter.

 ```PowerShell
 function Test-NamePrefixAvailability {